Gain new skills & get a headstart on your career!

 We recommend taking Level 1 as a prerequisite to all other WAM classes.

-Join us for an exclusive opportunity to put theory into action in WAM’s professional recording studios as you delve into the intricacies of studio consoles and processors, all within a low-pressure and encouraging community environment.
-This intermediate-level course is designed for students eager to elevate their recording expertise in a professional studio setting.
-If you already have a grasp of signal flow, various microphone types, and basic recording and mixing, this course is perfect for you.
+Unlock your recording potential and put your skills into action in WAM’s professional recording studios.
+Immerse yourself in the art of studio consoles and processors while surrounded by a supportive and encouraging community.
+This intermediate-level course is designed to take your recording and mixing expertise to new heights in a professional studio setting.
+If you’re already familiar with signal flow, microphone types, and basic recording and mixing, this course is the perfect opportunity for you to take your skills to the next level.

 This 9-class series covers: